As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 What Gems Can Be Found in Ohio?

 Though Ohio isn’t as rich in its gemstone variety as some of its neighboring states, you can find some precious gemstones here.
-Some of the most spectacular gemstones you can find in Ohio include amethyst, jasper, sapphires, emeralds, or even rubies.
+Some of the most spectacular gemstones you can find in Ohio include amethyst, jasper, sapphires, emeralds, and even rubies.

 |Amethyst||Flint Ridge, Muskingum County|